Safe Online Bid Optimization with Return on Investment and Budget Constraints: Theoretical Guarantees

 We remark that the upper bound provided in the above theorem is expressed in terms of the maximum information gain $\gamma_{j,T}$ of the GPs over the number of clicks.
-The problem of bounding $\gamma_{j,T}$ for a generic GP has been already addressed by~\cite{srinivas2010gaussian}, where the authors present the bounds for the squared exponential kernel $\gamma_{j,T} = \mathcal{O}((\ln{T})^{2})$ for $1$-dimensional GPs.
-Notice that, thanks to the previous result, the \textsf{GCB} algorithm using squared exponential kernels suffers from a sublinear pseudo-regret since the terms $\gamma_{j,T}$ is bounded by $\mathcal{O}( (\ln{T})^{2})$, and the bound in Theorems~\ref{thm:gcbregret} is $\mathcal{O}(N^{3/2} (\ln{T})^{5/2}) \sqrt{T})$.
+The problem of bounding $\gamma_{j,T}$ for a generic GP has already been addressed by~\cite{srinivas2010gaussian}, where the authors present the bounds for the squared exponential kernel $\gamma_{j,T} = \mathcal{O}((\ln{T})^{2})$ for $1$-dimensional GPs.
+Notice that, thanks to the previous result, the \textsf{GCB} algorithm using squared exponential kernels suffers from a sublinear pseudo-regret since the terms $\gamma_{j,T}$ is bounded by $\mathcal{O}( (\ln{T})^{2})$, and the bound in Theorem~\ref{thm:gcbregret} becomes $\mathcal{O}(N^{3/2} (\ln{T})^{5/2}) \sqrt{T})$.
+However, the \textsf{GCB} algorithm violates (in expectation) the constraints a linear number of times in $T$. \begin{restatable}[\textsf{GCB} safety]{thm}{gcbconst} Given $\delta \in (0, \ 1)$, \textsf{GCB} applied to the problem in Equations~(\ref{formulation:objectivefunction})-(\ref{formulation:budgetconstraint}) with $b_t := 2 \ln \left( \frac{\pi^2 N Q T t^2 }{3 \delta} \right)$ is $\eta$-safe where $\eta \geq T - \frac{\delta}{2 N Q T}$ and, therefore, the number of constraints violations is linear in $T$. \end{restatable}

-On the other hand, the \textsf{GCB} algorithm violates (in expectation) the constraints a linear number of times in $T$ as stated by the following theorem. \begin{restatable}[\textsf{GCB} safety]{thm}{gcbconst} Given $\delta \in (0, \ 1)$, \textsf{GCB} applied to the problem in Equations~\eqref{formulation:objectivefunction}--\eqref{formulation:budgetconstraint} is $\eta$-safe where $\eta \geq T - \frac{\delta}{2 N Q T}$ and, therefore, the number of constraints violations is linear in $T$. \end{restatable}
+This result states that if we apply the \textsf{GCB} algorithm, we expect to have a large revenue over the time horizon $T$ at the cost of violating the ROI and/or the budget constraints most of the time over the learning period.
+Therefore, in practical cases, such an algorithm might perform poorly regarding ROI over the entire time horizon $T$.
+As highlighted before, this behaviour might lead to a premature stop of the algorithm from the business unit.